Toothache

 Print this page

 The symptoms of toothache are often confusing.
 It can be difficult to decide which tooth is causing the pain or even whether it's coming from an upper or lower tooth.
-Sometimes the pain can feel like it is coming from a distant site, such as your ear.
+Sometimes the pain can feel like it's coming from a distant site, such as your ear, jaw bone or sinuses.

 Common symptoms of toothache are pain in and around the tooth or sensitive teeth.
 Read more about describing your pain.